-- 2. The Test of English as a Foreign Language (TOEFL) administered by the Educational Testing Service (Princeton, NJ, USA 08540) may be required.
+- 1. Applicants should possess the equivalent of 12 years of elementary and secondary school education. - 2.
+The Test of English as a Foreign Language (TOEFL) administered by the Educational Testing Service (Princeton, NJ, USA 08540) may be required.
 Results must be forwarded to the Admissions Office.
 A minimum score of 500 on the paper-based test or 61 on the internet-based test or 173 on the computer-based test is required.
 If applicable, foreign students may be required to meet College TOEFL requirements and to have their high school and/or post-secondary transcripts reviewed by the World Education Service (www.wes.org) prior to review by the Registrar's Office.
 As per standard college course transfer credit evaluation, all courses must be matched for similarity to courses offered within Villa Maria College and its programs.
 Only courses with grades equivalent to a C or higher are transferable.
-A grade equivalent to a C- or lower is not transferable. - 3.
-An application for admission and transcripts from any secondary schools and colleges must be submitted. - 4.
+A grade equivalent to a C- or lower is not transferable.

+- 3. An application for admission and transcripts from any secondary schools and colleges must be submitted. - 4.
 A financial statement indicating that sufficient financial resources are available must be provided.
 No financial assistance is available to international students.
 A letter of acceptance and the I-20 form (Certificate of Eligibility) are forwarded to the applicant after all documents have been submitted, evaluated, and approved. - 5.
 A mandatory, non-refundable processing fee of \$100 payable in US currency by check or money order to Villa Maria College is required.